 There is no mechanism for the dispersal of asylum seekers across the territory of the country.
 Between March 2017 and 21 May 2020, asylum seekers were primarily held in the transit zones and those who had been exceptionally released from there were placed in open reception centres.
 At the end of 2020, there were only 6 asylum seekers residing in open facilities (see Types of Accommodation).
 In the end of 2021, a total of 5 asylum seekers were accommodated in Balassagyarmat (Vámosszabadi was empty).

 Asylum seekers who are not detained can move freely within the country but may only leave the reception centre where they are accommodated for less than 24 hours unless they notify the authorities in writing about their intention to leave the facility for more than that.
 In this case, the NDGAP upon the request issues the permission for the asylum seekers.
-HHC is not aware of any relevant complaints from 2021.
+HHC is not aware of any relevant complaints from 2021, nor in 2022.

-In state of crisis due to mass migration, Section 48(1) of the Asylum Act regulating accommodation inter alia at a private address is not applicable, meaning that applicants did not have the right to apply for private accommodation since they were detained in the transit zones prior to 21 May 2020.
-Yet the former IAO applied the rules on alternatives to detention regarding the few asylum seekers whose request for private accommodation was thus “permitted” disregarding the fact that the applicants were officially not in detention (for details see AIDA report 2019).
-From 21 May 2020, as a consequence of the termination of the transit regime, all the asylum seekers detained in the transit zones were released and relocated either to Vámosszabadi or Balassagyarmat.
+In case of a state of crisis due to mass migration, Section 48(1) of the Asylum Act regulating accommodation inter alia at a private address is not applicable, meaning that applicants did not have the right to apply for private accommodation since they were detained in the transit zones prior to 21 May 2020.
+Yet the former IAO applied the rules on alternatives to detention regarding the few asylum seekers whose request for private accommodation was thus ‘permitted’, disregarding the fact that the applicants were officially not in detention.
+From 21 May 2020, as a consequence of the termination of the transit zones regime, all the asylum seekers detained in the transit zones were released and relocated either to Vámosszabadi or Balassagyarmat.
 Due to the COVID-19 pandemic, the relocated asylum seekers were obliged to stay in quarantine for 2 weeks upon their arrival.
 After the two weeks the same freedom of movement restrictions applied to the residents as to Hungarian citizens.
 Under the current rules set out in the Transitional Act, the special rules imposed on by a state of crisis due to mass migration are not applicable, i.e. there is no restriction with regard to private accommodation.

 Due to the COVID-19 pandemic, the general measures restricting freedom of movement (between 8 pm and 5 am, later ordered from 10 pm) introduced by the Government were also applicable to the residents of reception facilities.
 In addition, in case of relocation of asylum seekers between the reception centres a 10-day-long quarantine has to be observed.
 Apart from those, no limitation on freedom of movement was imposed.